fearless-flight/Fearless-Flight-App/README.md

 # Fearless Flight

 **Fearless Flight** is a Xamarin.Forms cross-platform UI application designed to run on iPhone, Android and Windows.
 The app is designed to help people overcome their fear of flight.
+For more information on Fearless Flight checkout the [website](https://fearlessflightapp.com/)

  ![](./assets/fearless_flight_avatar_title.png)